jbqueru/pyromist-st/README.md

 The following threads are supported, in order from highest priority:

+1. Music thread.
+Running on a 50Hz timer, regardless of frame rate.
-1. Update thread.
+2. Update thread.
 As a special thread, it gets unblocked at each VBL, and is expected to run in less than the duration of a frame.
-2. Draw thread.
+3. Draw thread.
 As a special thread, it is tied to the page-flipping logic in the VBL itself.
-3. Background thread.
+4. Background thread.
 Never expected to block, it uses all the leftover CPU time from the other thread.
 This is the main thread.